 When an SMSF xIRI message is received over LI_X2, the MDF2 shall send an IRI message over LI_HI2 without undue delay.

-The timestamp field of the psHeader structure shall be set to the time that the SMSF event was observed (i.e. the Timestamp field of the X2 PDU).
+The timestamp field of the psHeader structure shall be set to the time that the SMSF event was observed (i.e. the timestamp field of the X2 PDU).
 The LIID and CID fields shall correctly reflect the target identity and communication session to which the IRI belongs.